History

 The department continued to grow under the leadership of Alfred G. Siege, M.D. as health director from 1966 to 1985.

 Robert R. Wittmann, M.P.H. became health director in 1985.
 In 1989 the department moved into its present facilities located at 705 Pinehurst Avenue in Carthage.
-The health department currently employs a staff of roughly 50 professionals representing a wide variety of health related disciplines.
-Programs and services include community health assessment, health promotion, communicable disease, epidemiology, personal health/clinical services, and environmental health.
+Wittmann became the department's longest serving director - reaching a mark of 36 years when he retired in 2021.

 Today the department is involved in a wide range of collaborative community health activities designed to protect and promote health through prevention and control of disease and injury.
+The health department currently employs a staff of roughly 50 professionals representing a wide variety of health-related disciplines.
+Programs and services include community health assessment, health promotion, communicable disease, epidemiology, personal health/clinical services, and environmental health.

 Learn more about the history of public health in North Carolina on the Association of North Carolina Board of Health website